 The truth is though, that the highest, highest level researchers in the field of nutrition, molecular biology and metabolism– I’m talking people with multiple PhDs and years of research– those people know that they are not nutrition experts either.
 This is because the fields of nutrition and metabolism are largely mysterious and untapped as of right now.
 The people with the highest degrees and research backgrounds are the ones who are most willing to admit how little they know about nutrition.

 If you are dubious, let’s do a comparison.
 Here is a list of the classes needed to become a PhD in nutrition and metabolism at Boston University, and here is a list of the classes needed to get a degree from Health Coach Institute.
 Of note, the PhD in nutrition is a six year program and the coaching certification is a six month program.
 In looking at the curriculum of the coaching program, only one of those modules is dedicated to actually learning about nutrition, the other five months are coaching and business skills.
-I don’t necessarily think that health coaching is a bad thing; there are people who can certainly benefit from learning to eat healthy whole foods, how to shop for them, and how to look inside themselves with a support person to help them understand what foods will help them feel their most optimal.
+I don’t necessarily think that health coaching is a bad thing; there are people who can certainly benefit from learning to eat healthy whole foods, how to shop for them (you can find an example of a whole foods grocery list online) and how to look inside themselves with a support person to help them understand what foods will help them feel their most optimal.
 But nobody can actually tell you that.
 That’s because nutrition and metabolism are extremely complicated.
 For instance, there are some foods that are considered anti-inflammatory that will interact horrifically with one person’s constitution and will be great for another person’s constitution.
 Not even someone with a PhD in nutrition can tell you what foods are best for your body and how specific molecules will interact with different molecules given any particular time in your cycle, or given how much or little exercise or sleep you’ve gotten, where in the world you live, what genetic components your Grandmother was made of… etc. There are a billion different variables that make up how you will react to a certain food at a certain time.
 Don’t look outside yourself for nutritional advice, look within.

 Here’s what inspired me to write this post.